 Christoph Striecks

-Prior to joining the AIT Austrian Institute of Technology — Austria’s largest research and technology organisation — in 2016, I held a postdoctoral position at the Karlsruhe Institute of Technology (KIT) in Germany.
+Since 2016, I have been a (senior) scientist at the AIT Austrian Institute of Technology, Austria’s largest research and technology organization.
+Prior to this, I held a postdoctoral position at the Karlsruhe Institute of Technology (KIT) in Germany.

-In 2015, I received my PhD (Dr. rer. nat.) in cryptography from KIT under the supervision of Prof. Dennis Hofheinz (now at ETH Zurich) on advanced cryptographic building blocks with strong security guarantees.
-Main teaching activities included Algorithms I (lab, 2015) and IT security (lab, 2013), encompassed by several seminars and further labs.
+I earned my PhD (Dr. rer. nat.) in Cryptography from KIT in 2015, under the supervision of Prof. Dennis Hofheinz (now at ETH Zurich).
+My doctoral research focused on advanced cryptographic building blocks with an emphasis on security proofs.
+During my time at KIT, I also contributed to teaching, including Algorithms I (lab, 2015) and IT Security (lab, 2013), alongside organizing seminars and additional lab sessions.

-In 2010, I received my Diploma in Computer Science from the Technical University of Braunschweig in Germany with a major in cryptography and software engineering.
-I worked as a software-development intern for Siemens USA in Princeton, New Jersey, from March to September 2008.
+In 2010, I completed my Diploma in Computer Science at the Technical University of Braunschweig, specializing in cryptography and software engineering.
+Earlier in my career, I gained practical experience as a software development intern at Siemens USA in Princeton, New Jersey (2008).

 Selected publications (alphabetical ordering of authors if not stated differently by asterisk):